nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 - Remove any internal Git references to old commits.
 - Run `git gc` against the repository to remove unreferenced objects.
-Repacking your repository will temporarily case the size of your repository to increase significantly, because the old pack files are not removed until the new pack files have been created.
+Repacking your repository will temporarily cause the size of your repository to increase significantly, because the old pack files are not removed until the new pack files have been created.
-- Recalculate the size of your repository on disk
+- Recalculate the size of your repository on disk.

 You will receive an email notification with the recalculated repository size after the cleanup has completed.